swaudhin/CodeAlpha_Ecommerce/README.md

 | GET | /api/orders | All orders | admin |
 | PUT | /api/orders/:id/status | Update order status | admin |

-## Notes for submission
-Rename nothing — this repo is already named `CodeAlpha_ProjectName` style (`CodeAlpha_Ecommerce`) as required by the internship instructions.
-Push it to GitHub as-is, record your walkthrough video, and submit the repo link.